someparty/someparty/source/articles/2024-06-06-got-you-on-the-run.html.markdown

 ###[Rick White](https://rickwhitearchive.bandcamp.com) and [The Sadies](https://www.thesadies.net/)
 ==Preview and purchase at [Bandcamp](https://rickwhitearchive.bandcamp.com/album/rick-white-and-the-sadies-2024)==

-After the passing of Dallas Good, the ties binding [The Sadies](https://www.thesadies.net/) tp indie legend [Rick White](https://rickwhitearchive.bandcamp.com) only became stronger.
+After the passing of Dallas Good, the ties binding [The Sadies](https://www.thesadies.net/) to indie legend [Rick White](https://rickwhitearchive.bandcamp.com) only became stronger.
 With the loss still raw, Rick celebrated his longtime collaborator with a faithful album of Sadies covers.
 This summer brings the artists closer still with the arrival of a communal album of brand-new material.
 The 13-song *Rick White and the Sadies*, recorded in the early winter months of 2024, lands this week through Rick's [Blue Fog Recordings](https://bluefogrecordings.bigcartel.com/).
 LPs are on order now, with the digital set available early through Bandcamp.

 On the project, White revealed: